Hedvig Charlotta Nordenflycht: Literary career

 She published the Den sörgande turtur-dufvan in 1743, and the works of her late spouse, Amaranter, the following year.

 In 1746, she courted the Riksdag of the Estates with the patriotic poem Den frälsta Swea.

 With her poem Vigtiga frågor til en lärd, in which she asked Ludvig Holberg to bring order in the confusion between religion and science, she became known outside of Sweden.

 Nordenflycht had a feminist approach early in her production.
 In her first published poem, the funeral poem over the late queen, she made herself the spokesperson of her own sex.
 She named her collected works of four volumes Qvinligit tankespel (Female Reflections).
 Initially using the pseudonym En Herdinna i Norden (Shepherdess of the North), she continued by publishing under her own name, which was at the time not common.
 Her willingness to play a public role as a literary woman could be regarded as a step in her defense of women's right to be intellectually active, and disprove the traditional disbelief in women's intellectual capacity by making herself an example.

 Already in her non published Cronstedtska poemboken, she included the poem Fruentimbers plikt at upöfva deras vett (The Duty of Women to use their wit), and her defense of women's intelligence are often displayed in her work, most notably in her famous Fruentimrets försvar (Defense of Women) from 1761, written in opposition to the misogyny of Rousseau.

 In Friarekonsten (Art of proposing), she warns women, that men's assurances of friendship often turned to a demand of obedience after marriage.

-In parallel to being a supporter of the scientific age of enlightenment, however, she was somewhat skeptic to the idea that the knowledge of science (in oppose to the emotional mysticism of religion) in itself could give happiness, a doubt she expressed in Till Criton (1754), written to Carl Klingenberg.
+In parallel to being a supporter of the scientific Age of Enlightenment, however, she was somewhat skeptic to the idea that the knowledge of science (in opposition to the emotional mysticism of religion) in itself could give happiness, a doubt she expressed in Till Criton (1754), written to Carl Klingenberg.
 Her cousin Carl Klingenberg (d.
 1757) was until his death important as a representative of rational science, and his death caused her a severe depression.

 In close cooperation with the other academy members of Tankebyggarorden, Gustaf Philip Creutz and Gustaf Fredric Gylleborg, she published two volumes of Witterhets arbeten (1759–62), which has been referred to as the breakthrough of the literary classicism in Sweden.

 During the 1750s, her style became more in the line of classicism, during which she became known and appreciated in Germany, and was awarded by Empress Elizabeth of Russia for her poem to the Russian heir to the throne.

 As a poet, Nordenflycht is known for describing the existential conflict between religion and science during the age of enlightenment, and for her depictions of the emotional symptoms of human love and sorrow.
-Known as sensitive and emotional person, she was also practical, logical and strong willed when it came to her defense of her own literary position, and her ideological defense of women's intellectual capacity.
+Known as a sensitive and emotional person, she was also practical, logical and strong willed when it came to her defense of her own literary position, and her ideological defense of women's intellectual capacity.